 John Pantry Biography (Wikipedia)

-John was educated at Belfairs High School, Leigh on Sea, Essex.
+Pantry was educated at Belfairs High School, Leigh on Sea, Essex.
 Whilst living in this area, he played keyboard for the local band, Sounds Around.
 Amongst the many gigs they performed was one on the rooftop of The Peterboat Inn, Leigh.
-The band also performed on the same bill as The Cops 'n' Robbers, who are known for their legendary three-week stint on the 60's rock programme, Ready, Steady Go.
+The band also performed on the same bill as The Cops 'n' Robbers, who are known for their three-week stint on the 1960s rock programme, Ready Steady Go!.

 John Pantry Tracks